A Note on the Continuity of Expected Utility Functions: Comparison with Related Results

 \section{Comparison with Related Results}

-A foundational result in this context is Lemma 2, which describes a necessary and sufficient condition for the existence of an expected utility function.
+A foundational result in this context is Lemma 2, which describes a necessary and sufficient condition for the existence of an NM utility function.
 This result was proved by von Neumann and Morgenstern (1944), and later refined.
 We first mention this refinement.
 First, instead of considering $\mathscr{P}_X$ directly, consider a structure called a mixture set.
 A pair $(X,h)$ is called a {\bf mixture set} if $h:[0,1]\times X^2\to X$ satisfies the following three conditions.
 First, $h(1,x,y)=x$.
 Second, $h(t,x,y)=h(1-t,y,x)$.
 Third, $h(t,h(s,x,y),y)=h(st,x,y)$.
 If there is no risk of confusion, we use the notation $tx+(1-t)y$ instead of $h(t,x,y)$.
 Then, the three requirements can be rewritten as 1) $1x+0y=x$, 2) $tx+(1-t)y=(1-t)y+tx$, and 3) $t(sx+(1-s)y)+(1-t)y=stx+(1-st)y$, which seem to be quite natural.
 As can be easily verified, any convex subset of $\mathscr{P}_X$ is a mixture set.
 Therefore, Lemma 2 can be refined using the existence theorem for a real-valued function that represents a weak order in the mixture set.
 This method was established by Herstein and Milnor (1953).
-It can therefore be stated that Neumann--Morgenstern's result for the existence of an expected utility function was built on the basis of the convex structure, not the topological one.
+It can therefore be stated that Neumann--Morgenstern's result for the existence of an NM utility function was built on the basis of the convex structure, not the topological one.

 As an existence theorem for a real-valued function representing a weak order, Neumann--Morgenstern's theorem is the second oldest after Alt (1936).
 The most prominent theorem in this context is Debreu's (1954).
 We shall briefly mention Debreu's theorem.
-Let $X$ be a separable Hausdorff topological space and let $\succsim$ be a weak order on $X$.
+Let $X$ be a separable and connected Hausdorff topological space and let $\succsim$ be a weak order on $X$.
 Then, $\succsim$ is closed as a subset of $X^2$ if and only if there exists a continuous representation $u:X\to \mathbb{R}$ of $\succsim$.
 By comparison, Neumann--Morgenstern's result does not require any topological structure on $X$, and thus it is independent of Debreu's result.
-As a corollary, however, even if $X$ is a topological space, nothing can be said about the continuity of Neumann--Morgenstern's expected utility function from their result alone.
+As a corollary, however, even if $X$ is a topological space, nothing can be said about the continuity of the NM utility function from their result alone.